 Help Me Grow Utah is an information and referral help line for parents, physicians, and providers seeking ways to help children grow and develop and to access parental mental health screenings.

 Prevent Child Abuse Utah offers home visits in Davis, Weber and Box Elder counties.
 These visits include parent educators offering support, education, and fun connective activities for families with young children.
 Statewide, PCAU offers free online courses, as well as virtual and in-person training about protective factors, digital safety, bullying, and child sex-trafficking.

 Help with housing, utilities, food, transportation, employment, domestic violence and abuse and more is available by calling 211 or visiting 211Utah.org.

 People who have a concern that a child has been abused or neglected, and it is not an immediate emergency, should call the Utah Division of Child & Family Services at 1-855-323-DCFS.

 Similar agencies and resources are available in most states.
 Resources can be found by visiting your local United Way web site, or by calling 211 nationwide.

 “By coming together as a community, we can avert crises and give families the help they need to be successful,” Dr. Campbell said.

 About Intermountain Healthcare

-Based in Utah with locations in seven states and additional operations across the western U.S., Intermountain Healthcare is a nonprofit system of 33 hospitals, 385 clinics, medical groups with some 3,800 employed physicians and advanced practice providers, a health plans division with more than one million members called SelectHealth, and other health services.
+Headquartered in Utah with locations in eight states and additional operations across the western U.S., Intermountain Healthcare is a nonprofit system of 33 hospitals, 385 clinics, medical groups with some 3,900 employed physicians and advanced care providers, a health plans division called SelectHealth with more than one million members, and other health services.
 Helping people live the healthiest lives possible, Intermountain is committed to improving community health and is widely recognized as a leader in transforming healthcare by using evidence-based best practices to consistently deliver high-quality outcomes at sustainable costs.
-For more information, see Intermountain Healthcare.
+For more information and updates, click here